I (Cyrillic)

 И, from Alexandre Benois' 1904 азбука.

-I (И и; italics: И и or И и; italics: И и) is a letter used in almost all modern Cyrillic alphabets with the exception of Belarusian and Ukrainian, where it is replaced by І.
+I (И и; italics: И и or И и; italics: И и) is a letter used in almost all modern Cyrillic alphabets with the exception of Belarusian, where it is replaced by І.

-It commonly represents either the close front unrounded vowel //i// (e.g., in Russian), like the pronunciation of i in "machine", or the near-close near-front unrounded vowel //ɪ//, (e.g., in Ukrainian), like the pronunciation of i in "bin".
+It commonly represents either the close front unrounded vowel //i// (e.g., in Russian and Bulgarian), like the pronunciation of i in "machine", or the near-close near-front unrounded vowel //ɪ//, (e.g., in Ukrainian), like the pronunciation of i in "bin".

 History

 Because the Cyrillic letter И was derived from the Greek letter Eta (Η η), the Cyrillic И had the shape of Η up to the 13th century.

 The name of the Cyrillic letter И in the Early Cyrillic alphabet was ижє (iže), meaning "which".

 In the Cyrillic numeral system, the Cyrillic letter И had a value of 8, corresponding to the Greek letter Eta (Η η).

 In the Early Cyrillic alphabet, like in the Greek alphabet of the time (see Iotacism), there was little or no distinction between the letter И/H and the letter І, the latter of which was derived from the Greek letter Iota (Ι ι).
 Both remained in the alphabetical repertoire while they represented different numbers in the Cyrillic numeral system: eight and ten.

 In New Church Slavonic, they co-exist with each other with no pronunciation differences.
 But in Ukrainian and Rusyn, the two letters have different pronunciations.
 Other modern orthographies for Slavic languages eliminated one of the two letters in alphabet reforms of the 19th or the 20th centuries.
 The Russian, Macedonian, Serbian, and Bulgarian languages now use only И, and Belarusian uses only І. However, the letter І was also used in Russian before the reform of 1917–1918.